jxne00/SpotifyCharts/README.md

 1. Ensure the database is setup following the **Database setup** instructions above.

-2. Use the command `node index.js` to start the web app connection.
+2. Install required packages using the command `npm install`.

+3. Start the web app with the command `node index.js`.

-3. Navigate to the URL `localhost:3000` in the browser (or click the link in the terminal output).
+4. Navigate to the URL `localhost:3000` in the browser (or click the link in the terminal output).

 The web app should now be displayed!